-- 3.21 The prices included in the CPI are final prices, inclusive of all excise and other taxes paid by consumers.
+- 3.22 The prices included in the CPI are final prices, inclusive of all excise and other taxes paid by consumers.
 In particular, they include the Goods and Services Tax (GST), provincial retail sales taxes or Harmonized Sales Taxes (HST), as well as any environmental, liquor and tobacco taxes wherever applicable.
 It follows that the CPI could change as a result of changes in any of these types of taxes.
-In contrast, the CPI does not include changes in personal income taxes because as discussed above, these are transfers and are thus out of scope for the CPI. - 3.22 Since the CPI includes only those transactions between private households in Canada and establishments operating in Canada, no foreign prices are included in the CPI.
+In contrast, the CPI does not include changes in personal income taxes because as discussed above, these are transfers and are thus out of scope for the CPI. - 3.23 Since the CPI includes only those transactions between private households in Canada and establishments operating in Canada, no foreign prices are included in the CPI.
 The prices of imported goods nevertheless have an important impact on the CPI because many of the products sold by resident establishments are either imported or have significant import content.
-As a result, changes in the exchange rate of the Canadian dollar against other currencies do have an impact on the CPI since they affect prices for imported goods which are then sold to domestic consumers. - 3.23 Discounted prices are included in the CPI as long as they relate specifically to the product in question.
+As a result, changes in the exchange rate of the Canadian dollar against other currencies do have an impact on the CPI since they affect prices for imported goods which are then sold to domestic consumers. - 3.24 Discounted prices are included in the CPI as long as they relate specifically to the product in question.
 That means the sale price cannot be tied to the purchase of another product (e.g. a consumer obtains a discount on a printer with the purchase of a computer).
-When discounts are offered in kind (e.g. free winter tires with the purchase of a new car) the purchase price is reduced by the monetary value of the product offered in kind. - 3.24 The aim of the CPI is to measure the changes in prices paid by consumers and those prices sometimes differ from the associated sticker or list prices.
-However, data on transaction prices are not always observable for consumer products.
-Therefore, Statistics Canada collects Product Offers (POs) as proxies for transaction prices.
-For the CPI a PO is the presentation of a particular good or service, with an associated price, by a retailer to a purchaser.
-The POs used in the calculation of the CPI are determined by the sample.
+When discounts are offered in kind (e.g. free winter tires with the purchase of a new car) the purchase price is reduced by the monetary value of the product offered in kind. - 3.25 The aim of the CPI is to measure the changes in prices paid by consumers and those prices sometimes differ from the associated sticker or list prices.
+Wherever possible, the CPI relies on scanner data (i.e. transactions recorded at the cash registry) received from retailers by Statistics Canada as a source of price data.
+In the absence of scanner data, the CPI relies on price collection agents, administrative data sources or automated Internet collection to proxy the prices paid by consumers. - 3.25.1 With scanner data, Statistics Canada can calculate an average unit price paid by consumers for a specific product in a specific outlet during a given week.
+The average unit price paid is defined as the total value of sales divided by the total volume of sales.
+This average unit price is calculated at the product level (defined for example by the bar code) in a given outlet for a given week.
+Due to operational constraints, the average unit price in a given month is calculated using data from the first two full weeks of that month. - 3.25.2 When scanner data is not available, Statistics Canada collects product offers (PO) as proxies for transaction prices.
+A PO is the presentation of a particular good or service, with an associated price, by a retailer to a purchaser.
+The POs used in the calculation of the CPI are determined by the CPI outlet and product samples.